BAHD acyltransferase

-In plants, BAHD acyltransferases are often involved in the production of phenolic secondary metabolites, for example in Poplar (Populus trichocarpa) at least two BAHD acyltransferases are required for the production of potent defence/anti-herbivory compounds known as the salicinoid phenolic glycosides (Chedgy et al., 2015).
-These are benzoyl-CoA:benzyl alcohol O-benzoyltransferase (PtBEBT) that produces benzyl benzoate from benzoyl-CoA and benzyl alcohol (Chedgy et al., 2015), and benzoyl-CoA:salicyl alcohol O-benzoyltransferase (PtSABT) that produces salicyl benzoate from benzoyl-CoA and salicyl alcohol (Chedgy et al., 2015).
+In plants, BAHD acyltransferases are often involved in the production of phenolic secondary metabolites, for example in Poplar (Populus trichocarpa) at least two BAHD acyltransferases are required for the production of potent defence/anti-herbivory compounds known as the salicinoid phenolic glycosides.
+These are benzoyl-CoA:benzyl alcohol O-benzoyltransferase (PtBEBT) that produces benzyl benzoate from benzoyl-CoA and benzyl alcohol, and benzoyl-CoA:salicyl alcohol O-benzoyltransferase (PtSABT) that produces salicyl benzoate from benzoyl-CoA and salicyl alcohol.